 Mildred Elley conducts periodic fire drills.
 In addition, a routine inspection of fire extinguishers and other fire detection items is performed quarterly.
 All fire drills and fire incidents are recorded in the Institutional Fire Log maintained by each school manager.
-There have been no fires reported at any campus in the 2021-2022 academic year.
+There were no fires reported at any campus for the 2021-2022 academic year.